 Residential structure data used in the Lower Rio Grande Region included single-family homes, townhomes, mobile homes, and multi-family residences like apartments and condominiums.
-Over 417,989 residential building footprints were gathered for the Lower Rio Grande Planning Region, and an estimated 56 percent of these buildings were exposed to flooding.
-An associated population of over 276,662 is estimated to be at risk of flooding.
+Over 304,130 residential building footprints were gathered for the Lower Rio Grande Planning Region, and an estimated 37 percent of these buildings were exposed to flooding in an 1% annual chance rain event.
+An associated population of over 261,300 is estimated to be at risk of flooding during a 1% annual chance rain event.
 Figure 2.11 shows the total estimated number of residential structures by county exposed to the existing floodplain quilt.
 Hidalgo and Cameron counties have the highest number of residential buildings in the existing floodplain.

-Val Verde, Edwards, and Dimmit counties show very little residential building exposure because only a very small portion of these counties are in the Lower Rio Grande Planning Region, most of which are their respective unincorporated areas.
+Brooks, Dimmit, Edwards, Jim Hogg, and Kenedy counties show very few residential buildings exposed to flooding because only a very small portion of these counties are in the Lower Rio Grande Planning Region, most of which are in their respective unincorporated areas.